Madō no Keifu

 Madō no Keifu (魔導の系譜) is a Japanese manga series adapted from the light novel of the same name written by Sakura Satō and illustrated by Hiro Inuzuka.
 It was serialized on Mag Garden's Mag Comi manga website from September 2019 to October 2023, with its chapters collected in six volumes, the first two volumes in tankōbon and the third to sixth volumes in Kindle edition.

+Plot

+Set in the kingdom of Labarta, where magic users are treated as outcasts and face discrimination, Zex, a young orphan with exceptional magical abilities.
+After losing his family at an early age, Zex rejects the use of magic despite possessing a rare talent.

+He is later taken in by Leon Varden, a low-ranking magician who runs a small private school.
+Under Leon's guidance, Zex gradually overcomes his painful past and begins to understand the responsibilities that come with his abilities.

+As Zex's skills develop, he is eventually summoned to the Iron Fortress, the kingdom's central institution for magic users.
+There, he encounters Aster, a noble magician whose views on magic and society challenge his beliefs and influence his path as a magician.

+The series portrays Zex's growth through his relationship with his mentor and fellow magicians while exploring the conflicts surrounding discrimination, the role of magic in society, and the hidden struggles that threaten the kingdom of Labarta.

 Publication

 Adapted from the light novel of the same name written by Sakura Satōand and illustrated by Hiro Inuzuka, Madō no Keifu was serialized on Mag Garden's Mag Comi website from September 25, 2019, to October 25, 2023.
 Mag Garden collected its chapters in six volumes, the first two in tankōbon published from February 10, 2020, to August 7, 2020, and the third to sixth volumes in Kindle edition from March 10, 2021, to December 8, 2023.

 In France, the manga is licensed by Komikku Editions.